 Original Medicare pays for the majority (80 percent) of your Part A and Part B covered expenses if you visit a participating provider who accepts assignment.
 They will also accept Medigap if you have supplemental coverage.
 In this case, you will rarely need to file a claim for reimbursement.

 In a few cases, you may have to pay for your services and file a claim to be reimbursed.
 The process is simple to follow, and help is available.
-If you have questions, you can call I-800-MEDICARE or go to State Health Insurance Assistance Program (SHIP).
+If you have questions, you can call I-800-MEDICARE or contact your local State Health Insurance Assistance Program (SHIP).